developmatt/hoverblock/README.md

 ## Making it work:

 - Install plugin from Github or NPMJS
-`npm install --save developmatt/hoverblock-plugin` or `npm install hoverblock`
+`npm install --save developmatt/hoverblock-plugin` or `npm i --save hoverblock`

-- Insert it's Hoverblock in your project script `require('hoverblock');`
+- Insert **Hoverblock** in your project script `require('hoverblock');`

-- Put the data attribute `data-hoverblock="content"` in the container who contains the elements to be "hoverblocked".
+- Put the data attribute `data-hoverblock="content"` in the container who contains the elements that will be "hoverblocked".

 - Inform to plugin the blocks that will be hoverblocked putting in this the attribute `data-hoverblock=fillable-block`.;